What Is Tax Base?

-The tax liability is arrived at by multiplying the tax base into the tax rate.
+The tax liability is determined by multiplying the tax base by the tax rate.
 Therefore, it would thus be the tax liability divided by the tax rate.

 Mrs. Lucia, a businesswoman, happened to earn $20000 last year.
 Out of this amount, $15000 was subject to tax.